 If your focus has a tendency to fail on long passages of reading, then keep it short.
-For the monthly Bible reading challenges here on the blog, I typically suggest between 5-10 verses and I zoom in on one or two verses on a personal level while reading.
+For the monthly Bible reading challenges here on the blog, I typically suggest between 5-10 verses, and I zoom in on one or two verses on a personal level while reading.
 But for a deeper concentration on fewer words, read a verse a day for a week or two.
-Or grab a devotional with a key verse at the top and read it for a few weeks.
+(Like we are doing this month in the Restore Me Journal) Or grab a devotional with a key verse at the top and read it for a few weeks.

 2. Change up the manner in which you read and study the Bible.

 Almost two years ago, I found myself getting into a bit of a Bible study rut and I started Bible journaling.
 I can’t express to you how much this focused time of meditating on God’s Word and using creative skills helped me enjoy Bible reading even more.
 I love the faithfulness that routine brings, but if you find routine turning into mundane, change your pace or habits in some fashion.
 Change is often a good and necessary thing.

 One of the reasons I enjoy our monthly Bible reading challenges here on the blog is because we use a month to focus on a single topic, but with a new month, the topic is fresh as well.
 Topical studies provide the structure for our minds to be centered.
 What topics are you curious about?
 Have you ever wondered what the Bible says about worry?
 Discovering joy?
 Trusting God?
 These topical Bible reading plans will drive refreshment into your soul.

 4. Adjust the time of day you read.